radiorabe/klangbecken/README.md

 ```bash
 ./deploy.sh [--no-mod-wsgi]
 ```
-It perfoms the following steps:
+It performs the following steps:
 - Increment and commit a new version number.
 - Download all run-time dependencies.
 - Optionally download `mod_wsgi` (Requires `httpd-devel` libraries to be installed locally.
 Use `--no-mod-wsgi` to skip this step).